 The analysis phase of any fire incident can then rely on a database of meteorological data from which important elements of statistical knowledge can be extracted and for modelling the fire fronts.

-Monitoring environmental conditions during sporting activities is extremely important for athletic trainers, coaches or other healthcare providers associated with sport.
+Monitoring weather conditions during sporting activities is extremely important for athletic trainers, coaches or other healthcare providers associated with sport.

 With MeteoTracker you can accurately monitor meteorological parameters along a route and view the data on your smartphone and tablet, including the temperature, relative humidity, heat stress index, dew point, altitude and other parameters that impact the performance and progress of athletes.